 - Managing participation in program-relevant litigation and other legal proceedings, including collaboration with Common Cause National Governing Board Litigation Committee, fellow Common Cause staff attorneys and outside counsel;

 - Supporting, developing and implementing strategic campaigns to achieve specific policy goals—in collaboration with and in support of Common Cause state and national staff;

 - Collaborating with the Common Cause communications and digital teams to promote reform initiatives and publicize litigation—g., drafting and placement of op-eds, editorial board meetings, blogs, interview opportunities on television and radio;

 - Playing a leadership role in diverse national voting rights coalitions, engaging and expanding coalition partners to develop complementary and collaborative strategies that build strong campaigns—including, but not limited to, Common Cause’s participation in the national Election Protection program;

 - Writing grant proposals/reports, drafting individual donor fundraising materials, and meeting with foundation funders and major donors in coordination with the president and the Common Cause development team;

-- Counseling federal, state and local government policymakers and advocates regarding voting and elections policy reforms, as well as drafting and/or reviewing legislation on such reforms;
+- Counseling federal, state and local government policymakers and advocates regarding voting and elections litigation efforts and policy reforms, as well as drafting and/or reviewing legislation on such reforms;

 - Testifying before federal, state and local government legislative bodies and other policymakers to advance Common Cause reform agenda;